 Annual schedule of meetings Date Activity Parties Sept/Oct Review long-term objectives for fishery and update if necessary.
 Identify priority outcomes for upcoming financial year.
 PIRSA and industry association October Develop policy, research and compliance work programs in readiness for discussions (fisheries managers with industry) in November.
 PIRSA November Discuss proposed programs with relevant industry associations and reach agreement on programs for the upcoming period.
 Industry associations to consult with wider industry.
 PIRSA and industry association February Formal meetings with industry associations to finalise work programs and summarise costs.
 PIRSA and industry association March Submit proposed licence fees to Minister.
 Prepare Ministerial Notice briefing to vary and prescribe lease and licence fees for the next financial year.
 PIRSA and government agencies June Invoices sent for annual licence fees.
 PIRSA

 ^{} Dates above are indicative only and may vary due to unforeseen circumstances that may arise throughout any year.
-If a four-year agreement has been adopted, the Cost Recovery Implementation Agreement (CRIA) will determine that an annual meeting will occur to enable annual stakeholder engagement.

 Summary Table